Jack Southworth: Blackburn Rovers

 As Philip Gibbons points out in his book Association Football in Victorian England: "The Blackburn side had given one of the finest exhibitions of attacking football in an FA Cup Final, with England internationals, Walton, Townley, Lofthouse and John Southworth at the peak of their form."

 Rovers opened the 1890–91 season with an exciting 8–5 defeat at Derby County with Southworth scoring a hat-trick.
 He repeated this in a 5–1 win against Aston Villa in December.
 In the opening week of the New Year, Rovers recorded their biggest League win of the season as Combe Hall (4), Southworth (3) and Billy Townley found the net in an 8–0 home success against Derby County.
-In the 7–0 FA Cup victory against Chester Southworth netted his fourth hat-trick of the season.
+In the 7–0 FA Cup victory against Chester, Southworth netted his fourth hat-trick of the season.
 His next came in a 4–0 success at Accrington.
 Southworth missed several games through injury but still finished the season on 26 league goals (plus six in the cup) thus making him top scorer in the Football League.

-Blackburn reached the FA Cup Final again in 1891.
+Blackburn again reached the FA Cup Final in 1891.
 On this occasion Notts County were their opponents.
 In the final, played at Kennington Oval on 21 March, Rovers put County under pressure from the beginning and in the 8th minute, centre-half Geordie Dewar scored from a Townley corner.
 Before the end of the first-half, Southworth and Townley had added further goals.
 Jimmy Oswald of Notts County scored a late consolation goal but Blackburn finished comfortable 3–1 winners and won the FA Cup for the fifth time in eight years.

 In the five years he spent at Blackburn Rovers he scored 97 goals in 108 league games, plus a further 22 cup goals in 21 appearances.
 He still holds the Blackburn record for the most individual hat-tricks in a season with five in 1890–91, and the record for the aggregate individual hat-tricks with thirteen.

 Everton

 Everton were to enjoy the skills of Jack Southworth for just over one season.
 Following his signing from Blackburn Rovers, he replaced the injured Fred Geary, making an immediate impact and soon became a great favourite with the Everton supporters.
 In his only full season he scored 27 goals in just 22 games, including ten in two games over the Christmas period.
+On 30 September 1893, he scored a goal against Sunderland in a 7-1 victory at Goodison, thus becoming the first player in League history to score 100 League goals.
 He scored three goals in an 8–1 victory over Sheffield Wednesday followed by six in the 7–1 victory over West Bromwich Albion on 30 December 1893; this still stands as an Everton record and was the first time a player had scored two hat-tricks in the same game in the Football League.
+Southworth finished his League career on 27 October 1894 (a 2-2 draw at home against Sunderland) having scored 133 League goals, a record at that time.